mollyexten/flashy/README.md

 ## Overview

 **flashy** is a mobile-first flashcard app.
 It is built with React in the frontend and Rails in the backend.
-After signing up, users can create and modify their own flashcards, which are organized into decks.
-Flashcards can be used for increasing their vocabulary or remembering terms and concepts in a specific subject.
+After signing up, users can create and modify their own flashcards, which are organized into decks. **flashy** can be used for increasing vocabulary or remembering terms and concepts in a specific subject.

 <br>